supasuge/LinuxPermissionHelp/FileEnc-OpenSSL/README.md

 password-based key derivation.
 Designed for local use, scripting, and automated workflows where predictable behavior and explicit user confirmation are required.

+> [!CAUTION]
+> It's not reccomended to use this script for legitmate secure usage.
+There are multiple small issues within it.

 ---

 ## Features